 Insurance and reinsurance undertakings shall ensure that at least two persons effectively run the undertaking.

-Insurance and reinsurance undertakings shall ensure that effective processes and procedures systems are in place to prevent conflicts of interest and that potential sources of conflicts of interest are identified and procedures are established in order to ensure that those involved with the implementation of the undertaking's strategies and policies understand where conflicts of interest could arise and how such conflicts are to be addressed.
+Insurance and reinsurance undertakings shall ensure that effective processes and procedures are in place to prevent conflicts of interest and that potential sources of conflicts of interest are identified and procedures are established in order to ensure that those involved with the implementation of the undertaking's strategies and policies understand where conflicts of interest could arise and how such conflicts are to be addressed.

 Insurance and reinsurance undertakings shall monitor, and on a regular basis evaluate, the adequacy and effectiveness of their system of governance and take appropriate measures to address any deficiencies.